What to do in the garden in August

 One way to dry off the onions is to bring them indoors, into a conservatory, greenhouse or under glass and dry off in the warm atmosphere.
 The greenhouse is ideal and you can dry them on the slatted shelves.

-For both onions and garlic, once dried, their winter storage requirements are the same; a dry light place and either in net letting air circulate or they can be platted and hung in dry shed/garage/conservatory where they look nice provided you don't mind the onion smell.
+For both onions and garlic, once dried, their winter storage requirements are the same.
+Both onions and garlic have the same winter storage requirements once dried.
+You should keep them in a dry, well-ventilated place, either in a net to allow air circulation or platted and hung in a dry shed/garage/conservatory where they will look nice, as long as you don't mind the onion smell.

 Onions and Garlic will store for 12 months in a suitably light dry environment, not the kitchen.
 An easy way is to lay onions and garlic out on the greenhouse slates to dry, check out growing onions for more information.